-CDM activities funded by the IESO as part of the LIP, and CDM activities funded through distribution rates: LRAM for activities funded by the IESO as part of the LIP, and NWSs funded through distribution rates:
+LRAM for activities funded by the IESO as part of the LIP, and NWSs funded through distribution rates:

-As indicated in chapter 7, distributors are expected to determine how to incorporate the historical and forecast impacts of these CDM-activities into their load forecast, if the activities are known at the time of rebasing.
-As these CDM activities are being undertaken to address a specific system need, distributors will likely have a good understanding of the expected program savings, as these savings are being relied upon by distributors and the IESO to defer infrastructure.
+As indicated in chapter 7, distributors are expected to determine how to incorporate the historical and forecast impacts of these activities into their load forecast, if the activities are known at the time of rebasing.
+As these activities are being undertaken to address a specific system need, distributors will likely have a good understanding of the expected program savings, as these savings are being relied upon by distributors and the IESO to defer infrastructure.
 Therefore, it is expected that distributors will be able to estimate the impact of these activities relatively accurately in their load forecast, similar to how they are expected to forecast the impact of other system upgrades they undertake.
 For this reason, LRAM will not be the default approach for these activities.

-However, distributors may request the use of an LRAMVA for distribution-rate funded CDM activities NWSs or LIP activities on a case-by-case basis.
+However, distributors may request the use of an LRAMVA for distribution-rate funded NWSs or LIP activities on a case-by-case basis.

-For distribution-rate funded CDM activities NWSs (including the circumstance where a distributor seeks distribution rate funding to procure incremental resources to meet local distribution system needs through the LIP), the request for use of an LRAMVA would be considered as part of the application for funding.
+For distribution-rate funded NWSs (including the circumstance where a distributor seeks distribution rate funding to procure incremental resources to meet local distribution system needs through the LIP), the request for use of an LRAMVA would be considered as part of the application for funding.

-If a distributor enters into a partnership with the IESO for a LIP activity in its service territory and seeks to maintain access to the use of the an LRAMVA for this activity, but is not requesting additional rate funding to procure incremental resources, the distributor should include the request to maintain access to the for an LRAMVA within its next rate application, whether it is a cost-based application, an IRM application, or a Custom IR update (if applicable).
+If a distributor enters into a partnership with the IESO for a LIP activity in its service territory and seeks to use an LRAMVA for this activity, but is not requesting additional rate funding to procure incremental resources, the distributor should include the request for an LRAMVA within its next rate application, whether it is a cost-based application, an IRM application, or a Custom IR update (if applicable).

-In all cases where a distributor is requesting access to, and the use of, thean LRAMVA for a distribution rate-funded CDM activityNWS or a LIP activity, distributors should demonstrate the need for thean LRAMVA (or similar mechanism), the proposed LRAMVA threshold, how they intend to support the tracking of lost revenues, and the nature of the documentation that they propose to provide at the time of LRAMVA disposition.
-The OEB generally expects that the mechanics of theany LRAMVA would be based on the LRAMVA used by distributors in previous versions of the CDM Guidelines (includinghave a symmetrical approach to the treatment of lost revenues), consistent with past practice.
+In all cases where a distributor is requesting to use an LRAMVA for a distribution rate-funded NWS or a LIP activity, distributors should demonstrate the need for an LRAMVA (or similar mechanism), the proposed LRAMVA threshold, how they intend to support the tracking of lost revenues, and the nature of the documentation that they propose to provide at the time of LRAMVA disposition.
+The OEB generally expects that any LRAMVA would have a symmetrical approach to the treatment of lost revenues consistent with past practice.